robertoshimizu/Alura_SpringRestAPI/README.md

 ```

+#### 2.5 Use of DTO (Data Transfer Object Pattern)

+It is not good practice to return a Domain Class, in the above case, the class `Topico`, because this class has lots of attributes, and perhaps I just want to return one or two of them.

+Data Transfer Object (DTO) or simply Transfer Object is a design pattern widely used in Java for transporting data between different components of a system, different instances or processes of a distributed system or different systems via serialization.
+The idea is basically to group a set of attributes in a simple class in order to optimize communication.
+In a remote call, it would be inefficient to pass each attribute individually.
+Likewise, it would be inefficient or even cause errors to pass a more complex entity.
+Also, often the data used in the communication does not exactly reflect the attributes of your model.
+So, a DTO would be a class that provides exactly what is needed for a given process.

 #### 3. POST Request

 In this case, the Controller needs a `PostMapping`, specify the entry URL, and control the format of the body.
 Then it invokes the repository using another DTO to execute the operation (add a record) in the database.
-If everything is succesful, it is a good practice to return a status code **201** back to the client, or manage any errors.
+If everything is successful, it is a good practice to return a status code **201** back to the client, or manage any errors.

 The `@RequestBody` annotation maps the HttpRequest body to a transfer (DTO) or domain object, enabling automatic deserialization (using Jackson) of the inbound HttpRequest body onto a Java object.